Ndole Cameroonian Peanut Stew

 Adding grounded peanut paste to the beef

-Now add the dried shrimp (on Amazon) and the fish flakes.
+Now add the dried shrimp and the fish flakes.
 Stir in.

 Finally, add in the spinach leaves, mix them in and bring the whole mixture to a boil.
 Lower the heat, and let the pot simmer for 15-20 minutes.
 Keep an eye on the moisture levels, and add a bit more water if you think the mixture is starting to dry out.